lebull/musings/interviews/leadership.md

 This is crucial in frontend development.
 Falling short of standards directly impacts users.
 This is especially if the app is external.
 However, even internal applications

+## Example Qustions

+* Tell me about a time when you couldn’t meet your own expectations on a project.
+* Tell me about a time when a team member didn’t meet your expectations on a project.

 ## STAR Examples

 [Making Pestweb Not Suck](#making-pestweb-not-suck)

 Code reviews
 Refusal for "This is the way we always do it" that I told Charley